Teralynn/MVC-with-back-end-server/README.md

-# MVC-with-back-end-server
+# Back-end-server for MVC and Windows Form project
-Working on a very basic MVC project with an Windows Form and a back-end server together
+Working on a very basic project with an Windows Form, MVC website and a webservice.